-For regular subscribers looking to integrate Discord to Twitch, follow the steps below:
+For regular subscribers looking to integrate Discord into Twitch, follow the steps below:

-- In the main pane, you’ll see a row of possible apps to integrate into Discord.
+- You’ll see a row of possible apps to integrate into Discord in the main pane.
 Choose the Twitch icon.

 - Follow the prompt trail to sign in to your Twitch account.

 - Choose the server you want to join from the list of your stream subscriptions.